rimij405/rimij405.github.io/source/_posts/bugfix-fcc-35751.md

 **Updated April 10th, 2019**

-As of today, my pull requests have both been merged successfully into the main branch!
+As of today, my pull requests have both been approved for merging into the main branch!

 Pull Request ([#35809](https://github.com/freeCodeCamp/freeCodeCamp/pull/35809)):